veterinarium/slate/source/includes/_usecases.md

 Generation of the patient reports may take several minutes for the hospitalizations with a significant number of days of treatment (flowsheets).
 Subscribing to the `hospitalization.discharged` event is the best way to be notified about operation completion.
 </aside>

-## Client Self Check-in Form

-We offer the “Client Self Check-in Admission form” feature available in the “Smart Flow” iPad app.
+## Working with the Forms

+Smart Flow provides a feature called Customised Hospitalization Forms.
+It gives the user an ability digitalize the majority of your current paper forms:

+* Surgical consent
+* Euthanasia consent
+* Admission
+* and many more...

+To make use of forms and understand how this feature works please read [this article](https://forum.smartflowsheet.com/solution/articles/13000031853-smart-flow-customizable-hospital-forms-).
+There are two form types in Smart Flow that user may create:

+1. those that could be used to create a patient in Smart Flow (e.g. Admission form).
+These forms have `Show on Main Screen` setting set to YES on `Settings/Forms` web page.
+2. those that do not provide such option, but rather can be added to existing patient from Smart Flow user interface.

+**Creating Patients from Forms**

+By default Smart Flow Sheet provides a couple of forms that allow to create patients from “Smart Flow” iPad app.
 This means clients have the ability from the iPad to fill out their own information, take a photo of their pet, enter a reason for their visit and update and/or enter the name of their regular clinic from the waiting room.
 Upon completion of the form, the patient is created in Smart Flow and appears on the whiteboard.

-As soon as the patient is created from the Client Self Check-in form, Smart Flow Sheet will notify the EMR by sending `hospitalizations.created` and `forms.created` events.
+As soon as the patient is created from the form, Smart Flow Sheet will notify the EMR by sending `hospitalizations.created` and `forms.created` events.
 You might want to consume and handle these events to:

 * Automatically register both the client and patient into the EMR.